top of page

 • Use blackout curtains or a sleep mask to block out light, and consider using a white noise machine or earplugs to mask any disruptive noises.

-How To Take Care In The 7th Month Of Pregnancy?
+How To Take Care Of Yourself In The 7th Month Of Pregnancy?

 The seventh month of pregnancy is a critical time for both the mother and the baby, requiring careful attention to ensure optimal health and well-being.
 Here are eight essential ways to take care during this stage: